 Add salt, pepper and the chopped garlic.
 Pour over the marinade and bring to a simmer.
 Cover and cook for 1 hour over a low heat.

-Near the end of this time, in another pan, add the sugar to a little water and heat until it starts to caramelize.
+Near the end of this time, in another pan, add the sugar to a little water and heat until it starts to caramelise.
 Pour the caramel into the casserole pan and mix together well.
 Cover and continue to cook for a further 50 minutes over a very low heat until the pork is tender and the sauce is reduced.
 Stir the casserole regularly.

 Meanwhile peel the onions (or shallots) and carrots.